ammesonb/ubiquiti-config-generator/README.md

 The file structure is as follows:
 1. Add a `templates` directory containing your Ubiquiti product's settings to the repo, and provide that path in `templatesDir` in the `config.yaml` settings.
-    - Typically this is something like `/opt/vyatta/share/vyatta-cfg/templates/`
+    - Typically this is found at `/opt/vyatta/share/vyatta-cfg/templates/` on the ubiquiti devices, but **MUST** be added locally to validate your settings.
-2. Add any `*.boot` files wherever you like in the repo, but ensure the paths are added to `configFiles` in the settings.
+2. Add any `*.boot` files wherever you like in the repo, but ensure the paths are added to `configFiles` in the settings for the appropriate devices.
 3. For each network:
     1. Add a new folder under `networks` with the desired network name
     2. Create a `config.yaml` file
         - The contents will be key-value pairs that should map to Ubiquiti key names
         - Any mis-typed keys will simply be ignored by the parser
-    3. Optionally, add a `firewalls` folder for each of the `IN`/`OUT`/`LOCAL`, as desired
+    3. Optionally, add a `firewalls` folder for each of the `IN`/`OUT`/`LOCAL` zones, as desired
         - For each, add a folder with the firewall's name, and a `config.yaml` file under it
         - If any omitted, placeholders will be created with a generic default of `accept`
         - Since network hosts may want to add firewall rules, these will be generated automatically if necessary